scrymastic/HookNt/README.md

 ```
 ![Example output showing hooked NtWriteFile calls](./imgs/image-1.png)

-## Code Overview

-### Hooking Logic

-The hooking logic is implemented in the `hookNt.cpp` file, where the application creates a suspended process, injects the DLL, and patches the NT functions.

-### DLL Exported Functions

-The `ntdllN.cpp` file defines the exported functions for the DLL, which are the hooked versions of the NT functions.

 ### Limitations
 - Currently only supports x64 architecture
 - Target process must have a console window/terminal